Mexico Field Trips, February and March 1980

 day charged with strange events!
 My turn to drive: very nice highway

-so I got it up to 120 (K) without wasting time & the trunk of the
+so I got it up to 120 (K) without wasting time and the trunk of the

 VW (in front, remember) suddenly opened wide!
 What a scare!
 But I